 So, now you know pretty much everything there’s to know about the beautiful grey Siberian cat.
 If this article has convinced you that a Grey Siberian is something you need in your life you will of course need to give it a name.
 Here are some name ideas for your Grey Siberian cat to get you started:

 The Grey Siberian Cat, while not as rare as other colors, is a magnificently beautiful creature that deserves our admiration.
-Officially, grey Siberian cats are not recognized as a distinct color, but many blue Siberian cats have grey-looking fur.
+Officially, grey Siberian cats are not recognized as a distinct color, fancier’s such as the CFA refer to them as being “blue” rather than “grey”.

 If you’re looking for a cat that’s affectionate, playful, and a great family cat, this breed might be exactly what you’re looking for.